ethanmsl/Support-CLI/README.md

 That was pretty much everything.
 Two small commands and you can play away.

-1) `tldr` is an awesome way to get a quick reminder of commands, but it needs to download it's files from the internet, so just run:
+1) `tldr` is an awesome way to get a quick reminder of commands, but it needs to download its files from the internet, so just run:
 ```zsh
 tldr --update
 ```

 2) `fzf` is a really useful tool with some complicated shell integration options.
 Now that all our files are in place we're going to leverage them.
-Run the following command and say `Y` when it asks you if you want the three picture doptions:
+Run the following command and say `Y` when it asks you if you want the three pictured options:
 ```zsh
 $(brew --prefix)/opt/fzf/install
 ```